audreyfeldroy/new-library-sprint/installing_cookiecutter/README.md

 # Installing Cookiecutter

-Before we do anything else, let's get our environment ready.
-We'll also need the [cookiecutter](https://github.com/audreyr/cookiecutter) library to handle most of the boilerplate code.
+Let's get our environment ready.
+We'll need the [cookiecutter](https://github.com/audreyr/cookiecutter) library to handle generating the Python packaging boilerplate code.

 As mentioned previously, you should already have `pip` available.

 ## Overview